quantumlib/OpenFermion/docker/README.md

 where "default" can be replaced by the name of whichever virtual machine whose ip address you want to check.

-Assuming the Docker image for OpenFermion is already built and as an example we assume it is called openfermion_docker, run the container with an additional -p flag:
+Assuming the Docker image for OpenFermion is already built is called openfermion_docker, run the container with an additional -p flag:

 ```
         docker run -it -p 8888:8888 openfermion_docker